schauveau/lesyd/README.md

 Because of Sydpower, the OEM company that provides the devices.

-Also, I am French and this is a reference to (Le Cid)[https://en.wikipedia.org/wiki/Le_Cid], a well known French tragicomedy written by Pierre Corneille in 1636.
+Also, I am French and this is a reference to [Le Cid](https://en.wikipedia.org/wiki/Le_Cid), a well known French tragicomedy written by Pierre Corneille in 1636.

 ## How to redirect the device MQTT traffic?